alenzhao/PrimerDesign/README.md

 ```

 Sample Output File of the Select subcommand
-(Input parameters, degenerate pairs with foward and reverse list, and sequences hit by each pair):
+(Input parameters, degenerate pairs with foward and reverse oligos, and sequences hit by each pair):
 ```
 Michigan State University: RDP Primer Design
 --------------------------------------------